 There are two approaches to deploying enterprise apps to employees.
 The first, older, approach, is through native apps, which need to be downloaded from Apple and Google’s app stores.
 The second, more modern, approach is web apps, where the software is simply delivered through a browser window on the mobile device.

 For both approaches, the end-user experience is – at least at first glance – very similar.
 The user simply taps the icon on their device’s home screen to launch the application, and gets speedy access to the solution.
 However, that’s where the similarity ends, and the inherent weaknesses of native apps soon become apparent.

 Lack of functionality and configurability

-Enterprise expense management solutions have deep functionality, and many organizations configure the user interface to their own requirements, often based on regulatory compliance needs.
+Enterprise expense management solutions have deep functionality, and many organisations configure the user interface to their own requirements, often based on regulatory compliance needs.
 This presents two key challenges for native apps.
 First is that for a native app to have the same amount of functionality on a mobile device as the full solution which accessed on a laptop, it needs to be so large as to be impractical to download and manage.
-Second is that, while expense software vendors may be able to configure the main user interface for different customers, as they only offer a single monolithic version of the native app available for download, there is no way for this to be similarly customized.
+Second is that, while expense software vendors may be able to configure the main user interface for different customers, as they only offer a single monolithic version of the native app available for download, there is no way for this to be similarly customised.

 As a result of this, users may not be able to perform all of the necessary activities on a mobile device, and may need to log onto the full version to do some tasks.
-In addition, as they are unable to access their organization’s uniquely configured UI in the native app, there may be differences in look-and-feel and functionality, such as different fields which may not otherwise exist.
-With a web app, as the same version is delivered on any device through a browser window, full functionality is available to all users regardless of where they access it or how their organization has configured the user interface.
+In addition, as they are unable to access their organisation’s uniquely configured UI in the native app, there may be differences in look-and-feel and functionality, such as different fields which may not otherwise exist.
+With a web app, as the same version is delivered on any device through a browser window, full functionality is available to all users regardless of where they access it or how their organisation has configured the user interface.
 This enables them to provide an identical, feature-rich, experience on any device.